NightlyCommit/twing-loader/README.md

 }); // "bar"
 ```

-This behavior, known as _render at runtime_, comes at the price of having Twing as part of the bundle.
+This behavior, known as _render at runtime_, comes at the cost of having Twing as part of the bundle.

 ### Render at compile time

 When `renderContext` is _defined_, twing-loader transforms a Twig template to the result of the template rendering:

-> webpack.config.js
+<sub>webpack.config.js</sub>

 ```javascript
 module.exports = {